Please spread the word about our exciting digital magazine

 The name – El Alba – refers to the first light of dawn, serves as the historical, cultural and artistic canvas for Hilos Culturales, founded in 2000 to highlight Indio-Hispano folk art traditions of the upper Río Grande region.

-In This Issue: Autumn Issue September, 2017
+In This Issue: Winter Issue December, 2017

 Herman A. Martínez Publisher, El Alba Magazine